dib-lab/dibsi/ATTENDEES.md

 We strongly recommend that people stay no more than 30 minutes travel time away from UC Davis - this means Davis, Sacramento, Woodland, and other local towns.
-Note that the on-campus lodging should be competitive with local hotels and AirBNBs.
+Note that the on-campus lodging should be competitive with local hotels and Airbnbs.

 ## Remote attendance